Trauma therapy in Scarborough in-person | Online across Ontario and Nova Scotia

 What trauma can feel like

 Trauma can come from experiences that felt overwhelming, frightening, or emotionally unmanageable at the time they occurred.
 These experiences may have been sudden and unexpected, or they may have built up slowly over months or years.
-Trauma is not defined only by what happened, but by how your mind and body had to cope in order to keep you safe.
+Trauma isn’t defined only by what happened, but by how your mind and body had to cope in order to keep you safe.

 Some people notice the impact of trauma immediately, while others begin to feel the effects much later.
 Therapy can help you understand how trauma has shaped your emotional life, relationships, and sense of safety, and support you in reconnecting with yourself in a way that feels steady and grounded.